spatialnetworkslab/vue-gg/docs/tutorials/interactionTutorial.md

 </vgg-map>
 ```

-The `@hover` event calls the `handleHover` function each time a point is being hovered over.
+Here, we have specified that the `@hover` event should call the `handleHover` method each time a point is being hovered over.
 Notice that we pass `($event, row)` to the `handleHover` function.
 This provides information about the event (such as screen coordinates) and allows us to keep track of the data row that corresponds to the point being hovered over.

+## Tracking Interactions

-In the script, we can thus create the `hovered` and `hoverRow` variables that keep track of whether a hover is taking place, and if so, which the data point that is triggering the hover.
+In the script, we can create the `hovered` and `hoverRow` variables that keep track of whether a hover is taking place, and if so, which the data point that is triggering the hover.

 This is not prescriptive, you can define and keep track of any number of variables relevant to the interaction event.